jianliu10/jianliu.github.io/_posts/1998-01-01-java-technical-note-2018.md

 Spring-AOP is one of the essential parts of the spring framework. the spring framework is based on IoC, DI and AOP.
 The AOP is one of the most important parts of the framework.

-Spring-AOP creates proxies at spring loading time.
+Spring-AOP creates proxies at spring context container loading time.
 It is Runtime weaving using proxy.

 @enableAspectJAutoProxy on a @configuration class, OR, <aop:aspectj-autoproxy/> in xml config, it enables @AspectJ style of aspect declaration, but AspectJ runtime is not used.
 It still use Spring AOP proxies.

-Spring-AOP will build a proxy for the objects, using a JDKDynamicProxy if your bean implements an interface, OR, using CGLIB dynamic proxy to subclass an implementation class  if your bean doesn't implement any interface.
+Spring-AOP will build proxies for the beans, using a JDKDynamicProxy if your bean implements an interface, OR, using CGLIB dynamic proxy to subclass an implementation class  if your bean doesn't implement any interface.

 @EnableAspectJAutoProxy(proxyTargetClass = true) will force Spring container to always use CGLIB style subclass proxy.